 c.
 Failure to adhere to the requirements outlined in this Policy may lead to disciplinary action up to and including termination of employment.

 d.
-No provision of this Policy precludes a Deputy City Manager or the Manager of Purchasing and Supply with the concurrence of the City Manager from recommending an award to Committee and City Council where:
+No provision of this Policy precludes a Deputy City Manager or the Senior Manager, Procurement and Supply with the concurrence of the City Manager from recommending an award to Committee and City Council where:

 i. in the opinion of a Deputy City Manager, it is in the best interest of the City to do so; or

-ii. it is a matter of procurement procedure and, in the opinion of the Manager of Purchasing and Supply, it is in the best interest of the City to do so.
+ii. it is a matter of procurement procedure and, in the opinion of the Senior Manager, Procurement and Supply, it is in the best interest of the City to do so.

 4.2 City Manager